Andriiklymiuk/corgi/README.md

 corgi -h
 ```

-It will install it globally (it can be outdated, because the building runs in separate repo)
+It will install it globally.

 With it you can run `corgi` in any folder on your local.